 As a constituent college of SNDT Women's University, the college's institutional policies are governed by the University.
 The policies are also discussed in IQAC and CDC.

-Structure of the administration: SNDT College of Home Science was founded in1968.
+Structure of the administration: SNDT College of Home Science was founded in 1968.
 It is a constituent college of SNDT Women's University, Mumbai.
 The university governs decisions relating to staff appointments and career advancements for both teaching and non-teaching staff.
 Admission policies and fee structures are in accordance with government regulations.
 The linked organogram provides information on the staff hierarchy at the college level.

 Appointment: SNDT Women's University handles the recruitment process.
-The University places advertisements in regional and national newspapers, and government representatives are invited to participate in interviews.
+The University publishes advertisements in regional and national newspapers, and government representatives are invited to participate in interviews.

 Teaching staff members are promoted to higher scales based on staff performance reviews.

 Qualification, Eligibility and Salary Structure are as per UGC norms.
 Service rules are as per UGC and state government of Maharashtra.

-File Description Documents Paste link for additional information https://sndt.ac.in/establishment- section/circular Link to Organogram of the Institution webpage http://sndthsc.com/wp-content/uploads/202 3/02/4Organogram.pdf Upload any additional information No File Uploaded

-6.2.3 - Implementation of e-governance in areas of operation Administration Finance and Accounts Student Admission and Support Examination

-File Description Documents

-ERP (Enterprise Resource Planning)Document View File

-Screen shots of user interfaces View File

-Any additional information No File Uploaded

-Details of implementation of e- governance in areas of operation, Administration etc (Data Template) View File

-6.3 - Faculty Empowerment Strategies

-6.3.1 - The institution has effective welfare measures for teaching and non-teaching staff

-Effective welfare programmes are in place at SNDT College of Home Science, Pune for both teaching and non-teaching workers.

-The following are the numerous welfare programmes:

-- 1. The permanent staff members contribute to GPF scheme of the government - 2.
-Medical Benefits- medical reimbursement for themselves or for their dependants - 3.
-Medical leave - 4.
-Standard maternity benefits for all women staff - 5.
-Enrolment in a Ph.D. programme is encouraged for all non-doctoral staff members - 6.
-Motivation to present papers in International and National seminars or conferences - 7.
-Child Education Allowance - 8.
-Child Care leave - 9.
-Loan from SNDT Women's University Cooperative Credit Society - 10.
-A Wi-Fi connection Work area - 11.
-A computer facility
+SCIENCE, File Description Documents Paste link for additional information https: //sndt.ac.in/establishment- section/circular Link to Organogram of the Institution webpage ttps://sndthsc.com/wp- uploads/2023/08/Organogram.pdf Upload any additional information View File 6.2.3 - Implementation of e-go areas of operation Administra and Accounts Student Admiss Support Examination tion Finance A. All of the above File Description Documents ERP (Enterprise Resource Planning)Document View File Screen shots of user interfaces View File Any additional information No File Uploaded Details of implementation of e- governance in areas of operation, Administration etc (Data Template) View File 6.3 - Faculty Empowerment Strategies 6.3.1 - The institution has effect tive welfare mea asures for teaching and non- teaching staff Effective welfare programmes are in place at SNDT College of Home Science, Pune for both teaching and non-teaching workers.
+The following are the numerous welfare programmes: 1.
+The permanent staff members contribute to GPF scheme of the government 2.
+Medical Benefits- medical reimbursement for themselves or for their dependants 3.
+Medical leave

+4. Standard maternity benefits for all women staff

+5. Enrolment in a Ph.D. programme is encouraged for all nondoctoral staff members

+6. Motivation to present papers in International and National seminars or conferences

+7. Child Education Allowance

+8. Child Care leave

+9. Loan from SNDT Women's University Cooperative Credit Society

+10. A Wi-Fi connection Work area

+11. A computer facility

-- 12. Non-teaching staff members are eligible to get festival allowance - 13.
-Uniform and laundry allowance for nonteaching and support staff - 14.
-Appointment on compassionate grounds
+12. Non-teaching staff members are eligible to get festival allowance

+13. Uniform and laundry allowance for non-teaching and support staff

+14. Appointment on compassionate grounds